kendrydrodriguez11/kendrydrodriguez11/README.md

 <h2 align="center">
-  Hi there, I'm Kendryd Rodriguez. 👋 Welcome to your new account! 🙂‍↔
+  Hi there, I'm Kendryd Rodriguez 👋.
 </h2>

+<h5> Welcome to your new account! 🙂‍↔</h5>

 <div class="presentation">